-- 1. To test the feasibility of our recently piloted longitudinal fNIRS paradigm in infants with severe maternal mental illness in order to detect changes in language development. - We hypothesise: - a) That neural responses to the vocal paradigm will correlate with existing measures of infant neurocognitive development - 2.
+- To test the feasibility of our recently piloted longitudinal fNIRS paradigm in infants with severe maternal mental illness in order to detect changes in language development.
+We hypothesise: - a.
+That neural responses to the vocal paradigm will correlate with existing measures of infant neurocognitive development (ie, Bayley III). - 2.
 To discover infant biomarkers of atypical language development in CAPRI using fNIRS.
-We hypothesise: - a) Children of mothers with SMI would experience delays in vocal and affect recognition at 9 months compared to children of healthy mothers. - b) Children of mothers with SMI would experience atypical neural connectivity compared to children of healthy mothers - 3.
-To stratify infants within a risk subset into highest and lowest risk using epidemiologically-derived resilience and risk predictors for child neurocognitive outcomes (ADHD, ASD, intellectual disability & cognitive ability).
-To compare between these assigned groups emergence of voice recognition over three time points (9 months, 12 months & 18 months), using fNIRS.
+We hypothesise: - a.
+Children of mothers with serious mental illness (SMI) would experience delays in vocal and affect recognition at 9 months compared with children of healthy mothers. - b.
+Children of mothers with SMI would experience atypical neural connectivity compared with children of healthy mothers. - 3.
+To stratify infants within a risk subset into highest and lowest risk using epidemiologically derived resilience and risk predictors for child neurocognitive outcomes (attention deficit hyperactivity disorder (ADHD), Autistic Spectrum disorder (ASD), intellectual disability and cognitive ability).
+To compare between these assigned groups emergence of voice recognition over three time points (9 months, 12 months and 18 months), using fNIRS.
+We hypothesise: - a.
+That there is an interaction with adversity and parental mental illness such that children exposed to parental mental illness and adversity experience the largest developmental delays. - 4.
+To discover objective early indicators of atypical brain development of voice recognition for use in routine clinical settings in order to target CAPRI at greatest risk for early specialist intervention.

-We hypothesise:

-- a) That there is an interaction with adversity and parental mental illness such that children exposed to parental mental illness and adversity experience the largest developmental delays. - 4.
-To discover objective early indicators of atypical brain development of voice recognition for use in routine clinical settings in order to target CAPRI at greatest risk for early specialist intervention impairment.
-The study is taking place across the UK, but is based in Greater Manchester.
-The research is funded by the European Research Council (ERC, 682741).
-It was approved by North West - Greater Manchester West Research Ethics Committee (17/NW/0074).
-The current protocol version is Version 1.9 (19/06/19).